appwrite/templates/CONTRIBUTING.md

 5. **Install necessary dependencies**.
 Using Node.js as an example, you could run `npm install <package-name>`.

-6. **Create an entry point in the `src` folder**.
+6. **Create an entrypoint in the `src` folder**.
 This will be the main file where the template logic resides.

 > Tip: Be sure to take a look at `starter` templates templates to get a better understanding of how they are structured.